Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 Where DPA helps with each

 • Most DPA programs let assistance cover both down payment and closing costs.
-Home Plus, Home In 5, Chenoa, Arrive, and Essex all allow this.
+Home Plus, Home in Five, Chenoa, Arrive, and Essex all allow this.

 • Some programs allow seller credits on top of DPA.
 Seller credits are negotiated in the contract — the seller covers a portion of your closing costs.